-Parks and sporting grounds - Breakdown of annual operating costs per resident
+Parks and sporting grounds - Breakdown of annual operating costs per resident a.
+Internal Audit b.
+Risk Management

-- 5. Risk Management - a.
-Internal Audit
+5. Risk Management

 An internal audit function is in place and during the year two audits where preformed being an ICT Audit and a Service levels Audit of the Shires Parks and Gardens.